 Expect 9 hours of daily sunshine and about 5 days of rainfall – those who are sensitive to heat may want to exercise caution as heat waves are common.
 The city can become a sauna with temperatures approaching the mid 30’s.

 Those visiting Barcelona in August should pack light: t-shirts, shorts, flip flops, and a light jacket in case of rain.
 Sunglasses and sunscreen are a must.

 A filled water bottle can also be a life-saver!

 The undisputed main event of things to do in August in Barcelona: La Fiesta de Gracia.

-We’ll have the official Fiesta de Gracia schedule updated soon but for now I can confirm that the 2017 version runs from August 15-21.
+We’ll have the official Fiesta de Gracia schedule updated soon but for now I can only sat that the 2017 version ran from August 15-21.
 Obviously the busiest days will be weekends, but I don’t think there’s any real quiet day.

 The party finds itself in the Gracia district (metro Fontana, green line L3) and is known as Barcelona’s answer to Carnevale.
 This year is the 200th edition so you can imagine just how important this party is.